Red Devils Blog

 The low point of the 2025–26 season—and arguably of Amorim’s tenure—came in the League Cup against League Two opposition Grimsby Town.
 United were expected to win comfortably, but went in 2–0 down at half-time.
 A second-half rally dragged the match back to 2–2 and into a penalty shootout, yet Grimsby held their nerve and eliminated United in humiliating fashion.
 Amorim’s post-match comments almost overshadowed the result, as he appeared to cast doubt on his own position at United—an extraordinary contrast to the optimism of pre-season.

 Despite Onana recovering and pushing to start, backup goalkeeper Altay Bayındır began the season in goal.
-Bayindir’s mistakes in the opening league fixtures, followed by Onana’s errors against Grimsby, convinced United the position had to be addressed.
+Bayındır’s mistakes in the opening league fixtures, followed by Onana’s errors against Grimsby, convinced United the position had to be addressed.
 Amorim’s preference was World Cup winner Emiliano Martínez, but the club opted instead for the highly rated Senne Lammens.
 Onana was loaned out to Turkey, and Bayındır demoted to backup.
+The club choosing to sign Lammens over Martínez could be seen as the first sign of a divergence in vision between Amorim and the club’s hierarchy.

 Wrapping up an eventful summer transfer window, fan favourite Mainoo asked to leave on loan.
 In Amorim’s system he was competing for the same role as captain Fernandes, and with Fernandes’ status entrenched—and Mainoo eager for minutes to strengthen his case for England’s 2026 World Cup squad—the request made sense from the player’s perspective.
 United, however, rejected it.
 Mainoo’s limited involvement that followed became a growing source of frustration among supporters, and a subject Amorim was repeatedly asked about by the media.